-- Understands pertinent regulatory issues and impact on credit risk.
-Monitors compliance with bank policies/procedures and State laws and regulations. - · Researches, analyzes and prepares various loan quality information reports for senior management. - Determines whether follow-up risk reviews, target reviews, special investigations, or additional communications with examined business units are required based on credit issues identified. - Assists in the analysis to determine the adequacy of the reserve for credit losses. - Benchmarks "best practices" with peer institutions and makes recommendations to incorporate them into the company's risk management processes, as appropriate.
+- Determines whether follow-up risk reviews, target reviews, special investigations, or additional communications with examined business units are required based on credit issues identified. - Assists in the analysis to determine the adequacy of the reserve for credit losses. - Benchmarks "best practices" with peer institutions and makes recommendations to incorporate them into the company's risk management processes, as appropriate.